Public Law

 by Mina S. Makarious

 On August 10, 2022, the Executive Office of Housing & Economic Development (“EOHED”) and Department of Housing and Community Development (“DHCD”) issued final guidelines for cities and towns to implement Section 3A of the Zoning Act (“Section 3A”) as required under the Governor’s Housing Choice legislation.
-DHCD had promulgated… READ MORE
+DHCD had… READ MORE

 D.C.
 Circuit Upholds Remote ID Rules for Drones